geneichinose/capstone_project_24_1_report/README.md

 ## Modeling

-1. Training testing split (train 60%; testing 40%) - we choose 40% because of the class imbalance.
+1. Training testing split (train 60%; testing 40%) - we chose 40% because of the class imbalance.
 2.
 3. Test sets of features, the first set works the best:
   * features = ['lune_lat', 'lune_lon']